naturalis/monophylizer/README.md

 monophylizer
 ============

-A web tool to assess monophyly in trees as produced by BOLD systems
+A web and command line tool to assess monophyly

 Installation instructions
 =========================